Traeger Grilled Steak Kabobs

 Higher priced cuts will be the most tender and juice.
 Filet Mignon would be the top of the line choice.
 Porterhouse and Ribeye being next on the list.
 These cuts are the most flavorful and tender and require no marinating.

-However, you can use Top Sirloin, Flat Iron Steak or Strip steak.
+However, you can also use Top Sirloin, Flat Iron Steak, or New York Strip for this recipe.
+You can even use flank steak, just fold it over and pierce it twice for the best results.
 Just marinade your chunks of beef for anywhere from 15 minutes to an hour before skewering and grilling.

 Whatever beef you choose, you will want to cook these to medium rare helping to ensure tenderness and allowing the vegetables to remain crisp/tender.